ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 I found that few jobs were distributed over the network poorly - jobs of several MB each were rarely received by the remote processes (they often threw Execptions in the remote ``ppserver.py``), so utilisation was poor.
 By using a larger ``nbr_chunks`` the tasks are each smaller and are sent and received more reliably.
 This may just be a quirk of ParallelPython (I'm relatively new to this module!).

 As shown at the start of the report the ParallelPython module is very efficient, we get almost a doubling in performance by using both cores on the laptop.
 When sending jobs over the network the network communications adds an additional overhead - if your jobs are long-running then this will be a minor part of your run-time.

+**IAN_TODO note that I'm working on sending binary .so files over the wire to same-architecture remote machines so cython/shedskin modules can be distributed on the fly, note that it doesn't (quite) work yet**

 Other examples?
 ===============